 Undoubtedly, the development or adoption of technical standards needs to consider the dynamic evolution of electric mobility.
 Technical standards of charging infrastructure will evolve along with the electric mobility technology development and supply and how it gradually integrates more broadly with the electric grid.
 Thus, is important not to impose technical regulation that the market will not deliver, especially when electric vehicles are still driven by suppliers.

 For more details, look at our recent publication “Transport Electrification: Regulatory Guidelines for the Development of Charging Infrastructure,” The IDB addresses these issues as it continues to help various regulators in the region develop such an important enabling environment.

-- Communication Strategies: A Key Element for Energy Subsidy Reforms in Latin America and the Caribbean
+- Harnessing the power of geothermal in Latin America and the Caribbean

 - Cross-Institutional Mentoring Initiative: Improving Results through Collaboration

 - H2LAC 2023: Expanding the Dialogue and the Role of the IDB in the regional green hydrogen market